TMoCo/TMoCo.github.io/pages/portfolio/TerrainRendering.markdown

 {% include captioned_image.html src='assets/BinnedTerrain.gif' alt='Terrain binning' caption='Terrain bins culled based on view direction' %}

-There are many other ways to optimise terrain rendering such as by using different terrain data structures like as kd-trees or dynamic tesselation on the GPU for LODs.
+There are many other ways to optimise terrain rendering such as by using different terrain data structures like kd-trees or dynamic tesselation on the GPU for LODs.
 I hope to revisit this project and explore more terrain rendering techniques with my improved C++ and Vulkan knowledge.